listentothefrog/reviewurcode/WORKFLOWS.md

 # Workflow

 These are the workflows that we are planning to use in the web app.
-If you see anything that can be improved please feel free to contribute.
+If you see anything that can be improved please feel free to add more.

 ### Authentication Workflow